Skip to main content

 warning

-The load balancer subnet must always have a free IP address for automatic recreation of load balancer ports in case of failures — one for a load balancer without redundancy, two for a load balancer with redundancy.
-If there is no free IP address, the load balancer will enter the ERROR status.
+The load balancer subnet must always have a free IP address for automatically recreating load balancer ports in case of issues — one for a non-redundant load balancer, two for a redundant one.
+If there is no free IP address, the load balancer will transition to the ERROR.

-If the balancer and servers are to be hosted in the same subnet, its size must be at least /28.
+If the load balancer and servers are to be placed in the same subnet, its size must be at least /28.

-1. In the Control panel, click Products in the top menu and select Cloud Servers.
+1. In the control panel, from the top menu, click Products and select Cloud Servers.

 2. Go to the Load Balancers section → Load Balancers tab.